d1sc0/hellostu.xyz/README.md

 - consolidate styles and tidy into global - done
 - bugger around with MDX posts and react components I'll be missing.
 Done for now!
 - Maybe look at setting up a headless CMS - have tried - Decap CMS, Tina, VSCode Front Matter and they all suck.
 Stick to Bear and the code editor for the time being

-- post some content
+- post some content - done
-- and then maybe some more
+- and then maybe some more - done
+- add next and previous post buttons? - done

 - maybe add some sharing buttons or at least a prompt
-- add next and previous post buttons?
 - improve pagination component?